Palin, Murkowski highlight Alaska's 2 elections on Tuesday

 The special election and regular primaries for U.S. Senate, U.S. House, governor and lieutenant governor and state legislative seats are on opposite sides of a two-sided ballot.
 It could take until Aug.
 31 to know the winner of the special election.

-The three candidates competing in that race are Republicans Palin and Nick Begich and Democrat Mary Peltola.
+The three candidates competing in the House special election are Republicans Palin and Nick Begich and Democrat Mary Peltola.
 The winner will serve the remainder of the late Rep. Don Young ‘s term.
 Young, a Republican, held the state’s only House seat for 49 years.
 He died in March.

 Palin, the 2008 vice presidential nominee and a former Alaska governor, renewed her “drill, baby, drill” calls for increased oil production and said she would use her connections to the benefit of Alaska.
-She said the new, voter-approved election system creates confusion and should be changed.
+She said the new, voter-approved system under which elections are being conducted this year creates confusion and should be changed.

-In a recent interview with Steve Bannon, Palin described it as the “newfangled, weirdo voting system we have where it’s mail in-only ballots” and ranked voting.
-The special election is a traditional election with in-person voting, and voters were able to request absentee ballots.

 Begich, a businessman from a family of prominent Democrats, has come out hard against Palin, seeking to cast her as someone chasing fame and a quitter; Palin resigned during her term as governor in 2009.
 In one Begich ad, a woman says: “I’m voting for smart — not Sarah.”